Working with Children and Young People Policy

 If a Go club leader takes a group of children or young people to a tournament involving an overnight stay this falls under the definition of Regulated Activity.
 The individual thus requires a Barred List check.
 The Child Protection Advisor can provide further information and advice on this area.

-The Association recommends that the adult with supervisory responsibility does not share a room with the child or young person (unless a family member).
+The Association recommends that the adult with supervisory responsibility does not share a room with a child or young person (unless a family member).

 5. Use of photographs of children for publicity purposes